iannm93/Dunk-or-Flunk/README.md

 ## Status
 Project is in progress.
-Feel free to email us with any suggestions or to report any bugs: kevinvunguyen95@gmail.com, kyleberner14@yahoo.com, inset Keaton's email, ianmharris93@gmail.com,
+Feel free to email us with any suggestions or to report any bugs: kevinvunguyen95@gmail.com, kyleberner14@yahoo.com, keatonpsmith55@gmail.com, ianmharris93@gmail.com,

 ## Contact